null Skip to main content

 FREE shipping! - Continental USA, Alaska, and Hawaii.

-How to Care for rugs at home
+How to Care for rugs at home.

 If Oriental rugs have survived centuries in comparatively good condition, it is because of careful treatment.
 Oriental rugs will last remarkably long if treated with proper consideration.
 Apart from the inevitable destructive effect of wear in area rugs, their two enemies are moths and damp conditions.
-Area rugs Moths damage is best controlled by frequent moving or handling of the hand-knotted oriental rug and by regular exposure of the area rug to light and air.
+Moth damage to area rugs is best controlled by frequent moving or handling of the hand-knotted oriental rug and regular exposure to light and air.
 If area rugs must be stored, regular inspection is essential.
 A hand-knotted wool rug in use is rarely in danger from moths.
 Also, certain chemicals can be applied to the rug, rendering the wool rug inedible to moths.
 Dampness will, in time, rot the threads of an oriental rug and destroy the fabric, so make sure to keep area rugs dry as much as possible.
 If any physical damage is sustained to wool rugs, such as a cut or burn, the damage should be dealt with as soon as possible by an expert rug repair person because such lesions in area rugs can get worse quickly.
 From daily use over time, aside from accidents, the ends and sides of a hand-knotted area rug often tend to wear and fray.
 A trained rug repair specialist can easily secure these to avoid continued rug degradation.
 Areas in the middle of the hand-woven carpet that are locally worn or damaged can also have new knots inserted, and even large holes in a wool rug can be restored to make the rug almost as good as new.

 Rotation